dltoth/UPnPLib/README.md

     int formatRootContent(char buffer[], int size, int pos);
 ```

-In particular, <i>RootDevice</i> displays abreviated HTML for each of its embedded devices at the URL <i>http\://device-IP</i>, using <i>formatRootContent()</i> of each device, and full device display at <i>http\://device-IP/rootTarget/deviceTarget</i> using the device's <i>formatContent()</i> method.
+In particular, <i>RootDevice</i> displays abreviated HTML for each of its embedded devices at the URL `http://device-IP`, using <i>formatRootContent()</i> of each device, and full device display at `http://device-IP/rootTarget/deviceTarget` using the device's <i>formatContent()</i> method.
 The difference in interface look and feel is shown in the [figures below](#device-display).

-Both methods are expected to fill <i>buffer</i> with HTML starting at the write position <i>pos</i> and return an updated write position.
+Both methods are expected to fill the display buffer ``buffer`` with HTML starting at the write position ``pos`` and return an updated write position.
 HTML should consist only of device specific content, and should NOT include HTML document start/end tags, body, style, or title tags, as these are supplied by the base and RootDevice classes.

+**Important Note:** The display buffer passed in by *RootDevice* is fixed length so embedded devices are expected to insert only minimal content at the root location with ``formatRootContent(...)``.
+Extensive HTML content should be provided by a separate URL embedded in an HTML ``<iFrame>`` or ``<object>`` tag.

-Implementation for the display functions and service handler are shown in the [CustomDevice](https://github.com/dltoth/UPnPLib/blob/main/examples/CustomDevice/CustomDevice.pp) implementation:
+Implementation for the display functions and service handler are shown in the implementation for [CustomDevice](https://github.com/dltoth/UPnPLib/blob/main/examples/CustomDevice/CustomDevice.pp):

 ```
 #include "CustomDevice.h"